rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-cli.md

 ## Set the network port IP addresses statically

-To use a custom static IP address, use the `set network-parameters ip <address> netmask <netmask> gateway <gateway> controller <a|b>` command.
-Run the command for controller module A first, and then for controller module B.
+To use a custom static IP address, use the following command.
+Run the command for controller module A first, and then for controller module B:

+`set network-parameters ip <address> netmask <netmask> gateway <gateway> controller <a|b>`

 Where: